WalletConnect/walletconnect-docs/docs/advanced/migrating-from-v1.0.md

 The migration schedule has been set to 16 December 2022 for Wallets and 01 March 2023 for Dapps.
 We will be shutting down all Cloud-hosted servers for v1.0 on 01 March 2023

+## Migration Changes

+The overall UX has not change despite the internal protocol changes thus you will find an almost identical developer experience as well.

+The only major difference is that we now require a `projectId` for all our SDKs which you can find more information [here](https://docs.walletconnect.com/2.0/cloud/relay).

+You can get your your `projectId` by registering for a WalletConnect Cloud account at [cloud.walletconnect.com](https://cloud.walletconnect.com/sign-up).

 ## Migration Paths

 There are different migration paths for Dapps and Wallets.